-Statement Description Tags validate-except Specifies a list of domain names at and beneath which DNSSEC valida- tion should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, server, query zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, server, query zone Specifies the zone in a BIND 9 con- figuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. logging, zone
+Statement Description Tags version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, server, query zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, server, query zone Specifies the zone in a BIND 9 con- figuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. zone, logging

-Table 1 - - continued from previous page ------- ----- ------------- ------ ---------- ------
+Table 1 - continued from previous page -------------------------- ---------------